On the business of Design: Design is a job

 … any design task you undertake must serve a goal.
 It’s your job to find out what those goals are.

-To achieve these goals, the designer must gather17jdy1hi74q2sjpg information about her clients and their goals.
-What do they want to achieve, what is the context in which they are operating, what their financial constraints are.
+To achieve these goals, the designer must gather information about her clients and their goals.
+What do they want to achieve?
+What is their context?
+What are their financial constraints?

 She does not operate in a vacuum.